MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 ### Outlets bills

 Outlets are used in Mews to record any revenue and payments that have been taken outside of Mews.
 This allows for the centralization and reporting of accounting data to an external system (such as an accounting software) from Mews.
 The POS system will need to use the [Add outlet bill](../operations/finance.md#add-outlet-bills) endpoint to post all end-of-day revenue and payments to the Outlet(s) the property has configured in Mews.
 Any outlet items that are sent to Mews will need to have an `AccountingCategoryId` attached to the item.
 You can make use of `Number` to record the associated ticket or receipt number from the POS system.

+In an Outlet bill, items of the [Payment](../operations/finance#outlet-item-type) type are customisable by `Name`, and should draw from the list of accepted types of payment configured in the POS system.
+Such items should also be sent with the corresponding accounting categories previously mapped in the POS system to ensure correct reporting.

 ### Testing your integration